calliecameron/markdown-makefile/tests/README.md

 Tests
 =====

-Run `make` in each subdirectory, and check that the formatting in the output is correct.
+Run `make all` in each subdirectory, and check that the formatting in the files in `output` matches those in `saved`.